cloverfield-tools/universal-react-boilerplate/README.md

 ## What's inside?

 There are some concerns that legitimately belong only on the server, or only on the client, so there are `client/` and `server/` directories for code that is specific to one or the other.
+Shared code goes in `lib/`:

+* `app/node_modules/lib`    - Shared code.
+* `app/node_modules/client` - For browser-only code.
+* `app/node_modules/server` - For server-only code.

 ```
 .